openpolis/geojson-italy/README.md

 Latest upgrade: june 2019

-## Update procedure
+## Topojson limits generation procedure
-Topojson files can be produced, starting from the original `oc_comuni.geo.json` file (or another similar in format, produced by you), using the following procedure (as a prerequisite, install the [mapshaper client](https://github.com/mbloch/mapshaper))
+All topojson files can be generated, starting from the original `oc_comuni.geo.json`, or another similar in format, produced by you.

+As a *prerequisite*, install the [mapshaper client](https://github.com/mbloch/mapshaper))

 ### Transformation into simplified topojson